-Tyr (1998-present) is a Progressive Metal band from Torshavn, Faroe Islands.
+Tyr (1998-present): a Progressive Metal band from Torshavn, Faroe Islands.

 Basing their style on the likes of Black Sabbath, Dream Theater and Metallica but featuring melody and harmony reminiscent of Faroese and Scandinavian folk music with a touch of classical to fall into all the categories of progressive, "viking" or "folk" metal.